akruszewski/gibl/manuscript/chapter3.md

 The `only-in` syntax imports only specific objects from a package that we specify, instead of importing everything.

+TODO: Recap, what procedures did we create and why.

 X> ### Exercise 3
 X>
 X> Create a block (with a transaction) using `block` (and `transaction`) and store it in a variable using `define`.
 Then, calculate its hash using `calculate-block-hash`.